 Why a misting system offers the best protection

 Mosquitos are relentless, and because they rely on blood to breed, they won’t stop trying to get it.
 And while most of the time a bite just results in an itchy red bump, you can never be sure that the mosquito that bit you wasn’t carrying a virus.
 The best way to safeguard your home and family is with a mosquito misting system.
-Not only will it keep mosquitos away, it also wards off ticks, fleas, and other biting insects.
+Not only will it keep mosquitos away, but it also wards off ticks, fleas, and other biting insects.
 Plus, once it’s set up, it works automatically, so you’ll never have to worry about it.